kiakeshmiri/Paws/README.md

 The rest of the server code is pretty straightforward. in main.go and runner.go we create config object and pass it grpc server and run the server.

-### Running the gRPC Backend server
-This runs the gRPC backend server, written in golang, and listens on port 9090.

-$ docker build -t paws/server \
-  -f paws/server/Dockerfile .
-$ docker run -d -p 9090:9090 --name pawsserver paws/server

-### Run the Envoy proxy
-This step runs the Envoy proxy, and listens on port 8080.
-Any gRPC-Web browser requests will be forwarded to port 9090.

-$ docker build -t paws/envoy \
-  -f paws/envoy/Dockerfile .
-$ docker run -d -p 8080:8080 --link pawsserver:pawsserver paws/envoy

-### Run all containers using docker compose
-It's recommended that skip invoking containers individually and use docker-compose unless you want to test each container individually.
-In that case please study docker-compose.yml first.

-$docker-compose up

 If you decide to run the containers individually, you have to handle mongodb either on your machine or on a seperate container and handle networking yourself, docker-compose handles all of that for you.

 ### Angular Web Application